 Keep Soil and Firewood Away from Your Siding to Avoid Infestations

 There’s a reason homes have foundations.
-Beyond just supporting the walls, good foundation works to insulate your home and keep it dry and pest-free, too.
+Beyond just supporting the walls, a good foundation works to insulate your home and keep it dry and pest-free, too.
 Your foundation protects your siding from excess moisture in the ground so it can keep doing its job, but over time, erosion and the effects of weather can cause soil to build up against your walls.
 Pests mostly come from below, so if your wood siding is flush against the ground, there’s a greater chance for damage from moisture and the resulting insect infestations.
 If soil, overgrowth, or mulch have completely covered your foundation, you’ll need to dig yourself out to avoid future problems.

 Similarly, firewood stacked against the side of a home creates an opportunity for pests, as well.
 Wood-boring insects love to make homes in stacks of unseasoned wood, and since it’s in contact with the ground and your siding, it makes a perfect bridge for pests to get into your siding.
 Move firewood a few feet away from your home, and you can avoid the bulk of problems here.